oroinc/documentation/user_guide/activities_cont_requests.rst

   "**First Name***","The first name of the person, who has requested support."
   "**Last Name***","The last name of the person, who has requested support."
   "**Channel***","The :term:`channel <Channel>` from which the request was received.
-The drop-down contains all the channels :ref:`assigned <user-guide-channel-guide-entities>` the Contact Request :term:`entity <Entity>` in the alphabetical order.
-By default is filled with the first channel in the list (alphabetically)."
+The drop-down menu contains all the channels to which the Contact Request :term:`entity <Entity>` has been :ref:`assigned <user-guide-channel-guide-entities>`  in the alphabetical order.
+By default, it is filled with the first channel in the list."
   "**Organization Name**","The name of an organization, on behalf of which the request has been filed, if any.
-The field is for information and search purposes only."
+This field is for information and search purposes only."
   "**Preferred Contact Method***","Choose the contact method to be used of the list.
 The possible values are:

   - Both phone and email
   - Phone
   - Email

-  The field is by default filled with the *Email* option."
+  The field is set to the *Email* option by default."
   "**Phone** and **Email**","Contact details related to the request.
-The values required by the *Preferred Contact Method* must be defined."
+The values are determined by the *Preferred Contact Method* and must be defined."
-  "**Contact Reason**","Choose a contact reason from the drop-down to simplify the request analysis.
+  "**Contact Reason**","Choose a contact reason from the drop-down menu to simplify the request analysis.
 The field is by default set to *Other*."
   "**Comment***","Actual text of the request.
-Must be filled."
+This must be filled."

 4. Click the button in the top right corner to save the request.

-For example, there was a request from Mr. Jack Johnson, representative of the General Ltd. company who was interested in the OroCRM multichannel functionality.
+For example, there was a request from Mr. Jack Johnson, representative of the General Ltd. interested in OroCRM's multichannel functionality.

 .. image:: ./img/activities/request_create.png